4 Myths About Consent in Sexual Battery Cases

 Some believe that if a victim lies about their age or appears older, the defendant could be absolved of charges like statutory rape.
 However, the law places the responsibility on the adult engaging in sexual activity to verify the other person’s age.
 Ignorance of the victim’s true age is not a valid defense.
 Statutory rape laws exist to protect minors from exploitation, emphasizing the importance of informed and legal consent, regardless of appearances.

 A thorough understanding of consent is crucial when dealing with sexual battery cases.
-As expert Clearwater sex crime attorneys with Russo, Pelletier & Sullivan, we seek to dispel these common myths to better inform you of your rights and legal options.
+As expert Clearwater sex crime attorneys with The Law Offices of Marc N. Pelletier, we seek to dispel these common myths to better inform you of your rights and legal options.

 If you or a loved one have been charged with sexual battery, request a free consultation with one of our Clearwater sex crimes defense attorneys or give us a call today at (727) 493-9386.